UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 #### Background

+Software containers is a generic technology term.
+It provides a mechanism for different operating systems and software that are not available in the host operating system so they can be used safely on the HPC platform.
+Software containers can be built from a "recipe" or downloaded as pre-built images, often as a stack that is assembled on the fly.

-Software containers is a generic technology.
-It permits pre-built image files containing non-standard operating systems and software to be run like they are installed on the HPC.
-Docker, Shifter, Singularity/Apptainer are like different "brands" of subsystems to support software containers.
+The names Docker, Shifter, Singularity/Apptainer are like different "brands" that support software containers.

 Bunya uses [*Apptainer*](https://apptainer.org).
-Singularity was rebranded as Apptainer when it joined the Linux Foundation.
-Currently, the version of Apptainer currently installed on Bunya (v1.1.3) is newer than the Singularity (v3.8.0).
+Apptainer was created when Singularity was rebranded when it joined the Linux Foundation.
+Currently, the version of Apptainer installed on Bunya is version 1.2.5-1.el8 which is actually newer than the latest Singularity release (v3.8.7).

 Apptainer is *not* installed on the Bunya login nodes.
 Apptainer is installed into the operating system on every compute node.
-You must use an interactive job via the batch system to be able to reach compute nodes and and use a software container.
+You must use an interactive job via the batch system to be able to reach compute nodes and use apptainer.
 You do *not* need to load a software module to use the apptainer command.

-#### Where and how to build a software container

-Singularity/Apptainer software containers need to be built on systems where the user has system admin access.
-So, regular users won't be able to _build_ software containers on Bunya.
-However, you will be able to download/upload software containers and run them on Bunya.
-You can utilise software containers from public repositories, or build your own on a suitable external system and bring it onto Bunya.

 #### How to run a software container on Bunya

+You can
+* fetch an external software container from a public repository URL and launch it on the fly (this includes Docker images),
+* launch a software container image file that you have already downloaded to the filesystem,
+* you may even be using a software container without realising it because some software on Bunya (`module load ...`) is provided seamlessly using containers.

-For now, you will need to ...
+To make the magic happen you need to
+* launch an interactive job an wait for that job to start running on a compute node,

-* the apptainer/singularity command is automatically in your PATH (they are now installed into `/usr/bin/` on all Bunya _compute_ nodes but _not_ login nodes)
+* the apptainer/singularity command is automatically in your PATH (the apptainer command should just work on any _compute_ node)
 * set environment variables that govern the location of where the container will store temporary files.<br> Specifically, you may run into /home quota trouble if you do not set the **SINGULARITY_CACHEDIR** and **SINGULARITY_TMPDIR** where you have sufficient space (such as `/scratch/user` or `/scratch/project`)
 * provide a complete apptainer/singularity command line invocation including bind mounts.

+Of course, you can also use software containers within a regular batch job, noting the points above about cache and tmp directories and bind mounts.

+#### Where and how to build a software container

+Singularity/Apptainer software containers do _not_ need to be built on systems where the user has system admin access.
+So, regular users are able to _build_ software containers on Bunya.
+There is, however, one complication.
+The GPFS filesystem that underpins your `/scratch` and `/home`, as well as `$TMPDIR`, does not support "sandbox" mode.
+Sandbox mode allows you to add additional functionality to a container created with just a rudimentary installation.
+The sandbox needs to be converted to a portable image file once it has been completely built.
+If you need to use sandbox mode on Bunya, please contact RCC Support.

+You can build your own on a suitable external system and bring it onto Bunya.

+You cannot build a container on Bunya directly from a Dockerfile prescription.
+Instead, you will need to use the docker software to create a container image and upload it to a suitable repository.
+Then you will be able to "pull" a copy of it and it will be converted to apptainer format.

 ## Interactive jobs